 Fungal Disease Awareness Week, observed in early October, focuses on fungal diseases.
 These are generally caused by inhaling fungi spores.
 Symptoms include an infection in the lungs or on the skin.
 Often undiagnosed, more than 300 million people worldwide suffer from fungal diseases.
 Events and activities during the week focus on identifying and diagnosing them early enough to provide life-saving treatment.
 The U.S. Centers for Disease Control (CDC) sponsors this week.

-Fungal Disease Awareness Week - History
+Fungal Disease Awareness Week timeline

 CDC launched the first Fungal Disease Awareness Week in early October.

 An outbreak of histoplasmosis, caused by the fungus histoplasma, was discovered at a prison in Illinois — affecting nearly 80 inmates.